bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 ---

 <div style="margin-top: 1.5em;"></div>

-I’m an **early-career researcher** who’s always been curious about how biotechnology can help us understand and tackle real environmental problems.
-Both my previous work and my intended PhD aim to build an interdisciplinary approach, bringing together different scientific areas.
+I’m an early-career researcher who’s always been curious about how biotechnology can help us understand and tackle real environmental problems.
+Both my previous work and my intended PhD aim to build an interdisciplinary approach by bringing together different scientific areas.

+I have fair experience with analytical techniques and always enjoy learning more about them.
+Whenever I get the chance, I try to study and operate different instruments with proper guidance.
+Over time, this has made me comfortable with most analytical tools commonly used in environmental research.

-My research focuses on the `characterisation` of materials and pollutants using advanced analytical techniques to understand their structure and physico-chemical properties.
-This forms the basis for `environmental risk assessments`, which help evaluate their potential impact on ecosystems and human health.
-I also use toxicological assays to study how these substances affect _in vitro_ and _in vivo_ models, and moreover i have a huge interest `microbiological systems` to examine the role of microbes in environmental issues.
-I always try to bring at least two of these areas together in the projects I work on, for a better perspective on environmental problems.
+If you're working in environmental science, you probably know that we usually begin by characterising materials and pollutants using advanced analytical techniques to understand their structure and physico-chemical properties.
+That’s how most of my projects start too, because this step forms the basis for further studies.
+In my dissertation, after characterising microplastics, I worked on environmental risk assessment.
+I used toxicological assays to study their effects on both _in vitro_ and _in vivo_ models.
+Alongside this, I’m interested in microbial systems, especially the role microbes play in environmental processes.
+I often try to combine these areas in my work to get a broader prospective of the problem.

 I completed my **Master’s in Biotechnology** with **First class distinction** (CGPA 8.75 out of 10) at <a href="https://amity.edu/">Amity University, Uttar Pradesh</a>.
-My research brings together biotechnology, analytical chemistry, and environmental science to study how different materials behave and what risks they may pose to ecosystems and human health.

 At present, I am working independently under the supervision of <a href="https://www.linkedin.com/in/boobal-rangaswamy-14a76819a/?originalSubdomain=kr">Dr. Boobal Rangaswamy</a>, who also my adviser during my undergraduate studies.
-We are currently working on projects related to the ecotoxicology.
+We are currently working on projects related to the ecotoxicology and the microbial ecology.

 While my name is right up there, I usually go by Bharath.
 If you’re unsure how to pronounce my name, here’s a quick <a href="https://bharathkumar-rajagopal.github.io/pronunciation/">pronunciation guide 🔍</a>.